google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 ## Experiment configuration file

 You need to create an experiment configuration yaml file.
-This will contain the configuration parameters for experiments that do not change very often.
+This file contains the configuration parameters for experiments that do not change very often.
 Below is an example configuration file with explanations of each required parameter.